Showing support for employee mental well-being

-However, benefits are just part of the solution.
+However, benefits for mental health care are just part of the solution.
 As the old saying goes, “an ounce of prevention is worth a pound of cure.”
 In other words, it’s far better (not to mention less costly) to stop an injury or illness from occurring in the first place (or to catch it early), than it is to treat it after the fact.

-So, what can you, as an employer, do to create an environment, culture, and workplace to support mental well-being among your employees?
+So, what can you do to create an environment, culture, and workplace to support mental well-being among your employees?

 “Actively addressing workplace stressors and promoting employee well-being can be a key element in maintaining a healthy organization, particularly from a mental health perspective,” says Dr. Pomedli.
 “And there is a range of important strategies that employers can use to get started.”